niplav/site/notes.md

 data and clearly shows clusters in the visualization.
 (Often, this has to do with discussions about race or gender 🙄)

-A common claim is that dimensionality reduction techniques like [t-SNE](https://distill.pub/2016/misread-tsne/) or [UMAP](https://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction#Uniform_manifold_approximation_and_projection) tend to find clusters in random data, even if they're not *really
+A common claim in those discussions is that dimensionality reduction techniques like [t-SNE](https://distill.pub/2016/misread-tsne/) or [UMAP](https://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction#Uniform_manifold_approximation_and_projection) tend to find clusters in random data, even if they're not *really